luizbgomide/sovereign/arcane-traditions.md

 Elementalists are spellcasting Mages who focus on the manipulation of the material world around them.
 While they are capable of using High Magic, their specialist spells focus chiefly on wielding the classical elements of fire, air, water, and earth.

-All Elementalists gain Magic as a bonus skill, acquiring it at level-0, or level-1 if it was already level-0.
+All Elementalists gain Magic as a bonus skill, acquiring it at level 0, or level 1 if it was already level 0.

 Elementalists can prepare and cast High Magic spells in addition to Elemental Magic.
 Elementalists can’t cast spells or use arts while armored or holding a shield.